 Likewise, we need to use our emotional intelligence and higher cognitive functions to question distortions in our own thinking.

-Most of all, we need God to guide us in this failures into the light
+Most of all, we need God to guide us into the light.

 7 Types of Prayer that Help Fight Depression

 Prayer is the most powerful strategy God has given us against depression.Prayer is the most powerful strategy God has given us against depression.

 Combined with practical cognitive and physical adjustments, prayer helps us stitch together a leash to tame the beastly black dog.

 1. Fight Depression with Prayers of Supplication (Matt 6:11; 2 Chr 6:16-17)

 Supplication is all about asking for what you need.

 The Father wants to hear from us because He wants us to be in relationship with Him and good relationships rely on good communication.

 Just as a mother asks her child ‘how was your day?’ or ‘do you need me to do something for you?’, God wants us to ask for what we need and to let Him know how we’re doing.

 When it comes to depression, don’t be afraid to simply ask God for what you need.When it comes to depression, don't be afraid to simply ask God for what you need.